User case: Windows 10 boot failure

 4. Then, click Startup Repair to fix Windows 10 won’t boot problem.

 If the Windows 10 Startup Repair not working, you can try to fix Windows 10 with BootRec commands.

 Step 1.
 Free download AOMEI Backupper.
-Install it to your Windows 10 computer.
+Install it on your Windows 10 computer.
 To create recovery media, here you need to click Tools -> Create Bootable Media.

 Step 2.
-Here you can select bootable disc type in the following screenshot.
-Select Windows PE and it supports both legacy/MBR and UEFI/GPT boot modes.
+Select bootable disc type in the following window.
+It is recommended to select Windows PE and it supports both legacy/MBR and UEFI/GPT boot modes.